OnurGumus/onurgumus.github.io/_posts/2021-01-16-DDD-with-Akka-actors.md

 ![projection](/assets/posts/2021-01-16-DDD-with-Akka-actors/projection.png)

 Once we have the events persisted, all we have to do is to create a projection service running in the background.
-This projection service would scan the events, denormalize them to records, and then store these records to whatever database we want.
+This projection service would scan the events, normalize them into records, and then store these records to whatever database we want.

 As a typical implementation, you would have an actor for each task, but also an actor for each title where the key of the title actor could be the hash of the title string.
 And each task creation managed by a Saga/Process Manager.
 First, a task creation command is issued to a task entity/actor, then that task actor publishes an event like "TaskCreationRequested" which causes a Saga/PM to start and that Saga sends a command to TaskTitle actor demanding a reservation for the title name and if that reservation is successful, Saga would notify the Task actor to continue by sending another command.